-Showing 1 - 10 of 71 results for the Type - Conference Paper
+Showing 1 - 10 of 102 results for Type - Conference Paper

 This paper describes an empirical study using a structured categorization approach to manually classify 466 software quality rules from three industry tools.

 This presentation discusses sources of non-determinism, testing ramifications of non-determinism, and recommendations for testing in a non-deterministic world.

 In this paper, we present an approach that eliminates runtime overhead by constructing most Markov decision processes offline using formal specification.